 In contrast to its common name, B. aristidoides can form seeds within four weeks of germination below 300 m, but within six weeks above 300 m (Went 1948).
 In New Mexico, B. barbata has a close relationship to kangaroo rats, depending on them for seed dispersal and possibly soil disturbances for germination sites (Brown and Heske 1990).
 Went (1948) found that B. barbata seeds germinated well with warm 8-hour day (27˚ C), and night (26˚ C) temperatures, but did not germinate as well with warm days and cool nights (13˚ C).

 Recoverability: Because it is rarely found in desert tortoise habitats, it should perhaps be viewed with some skepticism of its wide use in agency seed mixes (e.g., post-fire or disturbance seeding).
 As annuals, B. aristidoides and B. barbata would be vulnerable to seed loss by fires, and off-site seed sources would likely be required for natural recovery from such disturbances.
 As perennials, B. curtipendula, B. eriopoda, and B. trifida may have some recoverability from fire disturbance.
-Perennial grasses are valued for their ability to reduce erosion by the establishment of diffues root systems.
+Perennial grasses are valued for their ability to reduce erosion by the establishment of diffuse root systems.

 Chaenactis fremontii A. Gray (Asteraceae)